Year of entry 2024

-Knitted Textiles and Processes (20 credits) - This module will introduce you to the principles and processes used in the manufacture of knitted textiles (both weft and warp knitting).
-You’ll explore the various knitted processes and gain an understanding of the relationship between fabric characteristics/performance, and the various manufacturing parameters (knitting and stitch type, gauge, yarn count).
-In addition, you’ll learn about key commercial criteria: factors that determine the cost of knitted fabrics and the sustainability impact of knitting.
+Fundamental of Fabric Manufacturing (20 credits) - This module will introduce you to the principles and processes used in the manufacture of knitted and woven textiles.
+You’ll gain a broad understanding of the relationship between fabric characteristics and the various manufacturing parameters.
+In addition, you’ll learn about some of the key commercial criteria: factors that determine the cost of fabrics and the sustainability impact of knitting and weaving.

 You must take one module (20 credits each) in a defined area of study based on staff specialisms.
 These may include modules in areas such as:

 The Fashion Industry

 Research Methods (20 credits) - The purpose of this module is to introduce you to a range of critical issues, theories and methods pertinent to textile research today.
 This will enable you to identify a research area and test potential methodologies for the Level 3 Dissertation.
 This module equips you with the skills to become independent researchers by inspiring them to understand how research shapes material/processes and introducing them to a wide variety of theoretical resources and research methods.
 This module will be delivered using a blend of in-person lectures and seminars and online workshops.